tomraithel/node-teamseer-client/README.md

 ## Changelog

 - `1.0.0` Initial release
+- `1.0.1` Using RxJs 5 beta
-- `1.0.1` Bugfix for restult lists with only one item
+- `1.0.2` Bugfix for result lists with only one item

 ## License: ISC